Reacher (TV series): Casting

 On September 4, 2020, Alan Ritchson was cast in the title role.
 On March 22, 2021, Malcolm Goodwin, Willa Fitzgerald, and Chris Webster were cast as series regulars.
 On May 19, 2021, Bruce McGill, Maria Sten, and Hugh Thompson joined the main cast.
 On June 11, 2021, Kristin Kreuk, Marc Bendavid, Willie C. Carpenter, Currie Graham, Harvey Guillén, and Maxwell Jenkins were announced to have joined the cast in undisclosed capacities.

 On September 14, 2022, Shaun Sipos joined as a series regular for the second season.
 On September 21, 2022, Serinda Swan, Ferdinand Kingsley, and Rory Cochrane joined the main cast while Domenick Lombardozzi, Luke Bilyk, Dean McKenzie, Edsson Morales, Andres Collantes, Shannon Kook, Ty Olsson, Josh Blacker, and Al Sapienza were cast in guest roles for the second season.
 Goodwin, Swan and Lombardozzi already starred in Santora's Breakout Kings in 2011.
 On May 5, 2023, Robert Patrick was cast to replace Cochrane who left due to a scheduling conflict with the second season.

 On February 8, 2024, Anthony Michael Hall and Sonya Cassidy were cast as series regulars for the third season.
 On March 6, 2024, Brian Tee, Johnny Berchtold and Roberto Montesinos were cast as regulars of the third season, while Daniel David Stewart was cast in a recurring role.
 In May 2024, bodybuilder Olivier Richters, also known as "the Dutch Giant", was cast as Persuaders secondary antagonist Paulie.

 On June 13, 2025, Jay Baruchel, Sydelle Noel, Agnez Mo, Anggun, and Kevin Corrigan were cast as series regulars for the fourth season while Kevin Weisman, Marc Blucas, and Kathleen Robertson were cast in recurring roles.
 Later that month, Baruchel was replaced by Christopher Marquette after exiting the series due to a personal matter.

+On July 29, 2026, Kevin Durand, Amanda Ip, and Ciara Bravo were cast as series regulars for the fifth season while Baruchel, who was previously set to appear in the fourth season, rejoined the cast also as series regular.